atomone-hub/genesis/CONSTITUTION.md

 chain.
 PoW networks have two “tokens” the mining infrastructure (which can be bought or sold, and also is “inflationary”) and the coins themselves.
-This separation allows Bitcoin to become widely adopted without worrying about security vulnerabilties, because even the largest of whales cannot simply buy 1/2 of mining infrastructure.
+This separation allows Bitcoin to become widely adopted without worrying about security vulnerabilities, because even the largest of whales cannot simply buy 1/2 of mining infrastructure.
 It isn’t a superfluid market, which makes it more secure.